-Computers for student and faculty use are located in the classrooms, Media Center, and Room 8 of the Middle School building.
+Computers for student and faculty use are located in the classrooms and the Media Center.
 Students are encouraged to use the computers for class assignments.
 Eighth Graders are issued iPads for educational use for an additional rental fee.

 iPad carts are used in the classrooms to support content learning.
 Computer/iPad classes and activities are integrated into the curriculum.
 Computer grades are calculated based on assignments within the subject areas, coordinated by the classroom teacher and Technology and Curriculum Development Director.